albertofrizzera/VT-RSBS/README.md

 <br>
 </center>

 This project aims at developing a platform for benchmarking your finetuned CLIP with the most popular satellite datasets.
+The paper will be available soon once accepted by the Conference.

 ## Installation